robertorosero/pyhtonmig/Doc/reference/expressions.rst

 ``10**-2`` returns ``0.01``.

 Raising ``0.0`` to a negative power results in a :exc:`ZeroDivisionError`.
-Raising a negative number to a fractional power results in a :exc:`ValueError`.
+Raising a negative number to a fractional power results in a :class:`complex` number.
+(In earlier versions it raised a :exc:`ValueError`.)

 .. _unary: